xMoAlaa7/SD-WAN-Initial-Configuration-Generator/README.md

     return args
 ```

--	The cleaner1(args) function takes in the arguments namespace provided by the inputs() function and checks whether all the required parameters are inserted by the user or not.
+-	The <span style="color:#13A5A6">cleaner1(args)</span> function takes in the arguments namespace provided by the inputs() function and checks whether all the required parameters are inserted by the user or not.

 ```ruby
 def cleaner1(args):